 Level 2

-peas are sown
+peas sown

 Level 3

-some seedlings
+first seedlings

 Level 4

-little plants
+small plants

 Level 5